Peckmore/Journey/README.md

 ### Consistency

-Consistency was already highlighted as a goal for the project, but knowing how important consistency is to the user experience would influence the design of the tool.
+Consistency was already highlighted as a goal for the project, but knowing _how_ important consistency is to the user experience wil ultimately influence the design of the tool.

 "Consistency and standards" are the fourth of Jakob Nielsen's ten heuristics: